Keynb23/BetterStateMo/src/Notes.md

 these pages/components need styled:

-gallery

-gallery grid is squished together. might just switch it to flex or reinstall masonry

-phone view for some sections need work (Hero, sevices, about)
+phone view for some sections need work (Hero, meetus, and gallery, profile page)

+profile page doesn't redirect to the top when clicking it and it's spacing is off for phone.

+contact background should be less intense blue and fade into the white color for the objection blockers

+gallery sometimes redirects you randomly when clicking on it. not exactly sure

 create Blaze account with card info (business card)